 The Department recognizes that water quality management programs do not have direct control over air programs.
-Nor does the State of Maryland has jurisdiction to control emissions from out-of-state sources.
+Nor does the State of Maryland have jurisdiction to limit emissions of mercury from out-of-state sources.
 One motivation for developing the mercury TMDLs is to provide information to government officials and the public to guide the on-going debate on the pace of controlling atmospheric sources.
 EPA has already taken a number of actions to reduce mercury pollution, including regulations for industries that contribute significantly to mercury pollution.
 These actions, once fully implemented, are expected to reduce nationwide mercury emissions caused by human activities by about 50% from 1990 levels.
 Examples include: